zhejianguk/FireGuard/README.md

 make $kernel_name
 ```

 As described in the paper, 4 guardian kernels are supported.
-Set the $kernel_name correspondingly:
+Setting the $kernel_name correspondingly:

 ```
 gc_main_pmc: performance counter